 Follow this guide for how to deep clean your house, room by room, with this simple step by step process:

 - Shower – Use a grout cleaner to clean any discoloured or mouldy grout.
 Spray glass or shower cleaner wipe down glass doors.
-If you have shower curtains, remove if you can and wash them.
+If you have shower curtains and a shower curtain liner, remove if you can and wash them.
 Scrub the shower floor and any other surfaces.

 - Bath – Scrub down the bath, removing any soap scum and build up.
 Clean around the edges and outside of the tub.
 Scrub grout with a grout brush.